Okay, so if asset protection is so great, why do some attorneys tell you not to protect your assets? What are the asset protection pros and cons?

 - Peace of mind

 - Protects you from having to file bankruptcy

 - Can protect your inheritance from a lawsuit

-- Maintains family wealth (for children, grandchildren) upon death of you or a child
+- Maintains family wealth (for children, grandchildren) when you or a loved one dies

 - Can help manage assets for children in the future

 - A proper trust may permits you, your child or child’s spouse to qualify for public benefits without spending down inheritance

 - A properly structured asset protection trust can help reduce estate taxes (A/B trust, for example)

 - Asset protection cost